saschayoung/rpg_coc_order_of_the_stone/narrative/chapter_1.md

 ##### Shelter Deck <a name="shelter_deck"></a>

+* Description: The investigators come aboard the SS Champagne on its shelter deck.
+Both sides of the deck have promenades running most of the way from the ship’s bow to its stern, save for a small section at the bow (accessible only by the ship’s crew).
+The sections between the promenades contain several third- class and maintenance areas, as well as rooms with balconies overlooking the first-class and second-class dining areas.
+There is also a section containing second-class cabins.

 > The deck you arrive on is devoid of life, and it is immediately
 > clear that all is not well.
 Wooden debris, strips of cloth, and
 > batting mark where deckchairs must have once stood.
 Broken glassware